13 Best Tools for Bookkeepers & Accountants to Streamline Operations in 2026

 Main limitation: QuickBooks manages your clients' books, not your bookkeeping practice.
 There is no CRM for tracking your own prospects, no project management for your workflow, no proposal builder for engagement letters, and no client portal for secure document exchange related to your services (distinct from the client's own QBO portal).
 You need a separate Layer 2 tool like Agiled or TaxDome for practice operations.

 Xero is QuickBooks' primary competitor and the preferred choice for bookkeepers who work with international clients, need multi-currency support, or value a cleaner API integration ecosystem.
-Xero's open API connects to 1,000+ third-party apps, making it more extensible than QBO for firms that build customized tech stacks.
+The Xero App Store now hosts more than 1,000 connected apps across 30+ categories, giving Xero a deeper marketplace than most competing ledgers.

 Xero's interface is generally considered more intuitive than QuickBooks for bank reconciliation workflows, and its fixed asset management is stronger out of the box.
 The Xero Practice Manager add-on provides basic workflow tools, but most growing firms outgrow it and pair Xero with a dedicated practice management platform.